nodeshift/ubi-nodejs-extension/README.md

       registry if you are not running a local registry.
    1. run `docker push localhost:5000/test-builder` to push the builder to the local registry or push to a public registry if desired.

+1. Pull the run images needed by the extension.
+These are not pulled automatically when you build the application.
+   1. run `docker pull quay.io/midawson/ubi8-paketo-run-nodejs-18`
+   1. run `docker pull quay.io/midawson/ubi8-paketo-run-nodejs-16`
 1. Build your Node.js application with the new builder:
    1. run `pack build test-app --path ./app-dir --builder localhost:5000/test-builder --network host -v` where test-app will be the name of the image built and app-dir is directory that contains your Node.js application.
 Replace `localhost:5000` with the host:port for the public repository if you are not using a local repostiory.
    1. run your application with `docker run -p 8080:8080 test-app` replacing `8080:8080` with the port on which your application listens.
    1. access your running application and enjoy :).